Say Goodbye to Overdraft Fees for Good

-Starting in mid-August financial institutions were unable to assess any overdraft fee unless the consumer has not opted into the financial institution’s overdraft program.
-At an average of $30 a pop, we’re not really going to miss those fees much, are we?
+Back in 2009, financial institutions became unable to process any overdraft fee unless the consumer had opted into the financial institution’s overdraft program.
+At an average of $30 a pop, no one has really missed those fees much, have they?

-With billions of dollars of revenue on the line for banks and credit unions (over $38 Billion in 2009 just for banks), it’s no wonder that we here at Debt Reduction Services Inc have seen some pretty fancy and creative marketing materials designed to entice consumers into opting in to the bank’s or credit union’s overdraft program.
+With billions of dollars of revenue on the line for banks and credit unions (over $33 Billion on overdraft fees alone in 2017 and just for banks), it’s no wonder that we here at Debt Reduction Services, Inc. have seen some pretty fancy and creative marketing materials designed to entice consumers into opting in to the bank’s or credit union’s overdraft program.

 These slick flyers and brochures tout the benefits of maintaining a fee-based overdraft protection account.
 The top two so-called “advantages” usually include having access to overdraft in cases of emergencies and avoiding the embarrassment of having your purchase declined while in line at a store.